IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 #### _Data-in-Motion_

+Configure a client feed to "pull" messages off a queue and trigger an action with the message data.

 - Message Queues _(e.g., Kafka, RabbitMQ)_

 #### _Streaming Data (Analytics)_

+Yes, you can absolutely use Serverless functions to transform/enhance data "in stream"!

 - Live Log data
 - IoT sensor data